It is very much common for human kind to be terrified of unknown territories, and this pandemic was indeed tough for all of us.

 The older people were also more at risk, as their immune system turned out to have a weaker fight-back response.
 Youth around the world was troubled as their anxiety and mental health were hampered by a lack of socialization.
 Generally, for all of us, the lockdown was hard to live through.

-Empty streets, no socialisation allowed, loss of jobs led to uncertainty that was quite overwhelming, and that’s why we were so happy to think we got away with it as cases dropped in some places during August/September.
+Empty streets, no socialization allowed, loss of jobs led to the uncertainty that was quite overwhelming, and that’s why we were so happy to think we got away with it as cases dropped in some places during August/September.